ADVERTISEMENT

 Photos play an important role in our understanding of history.
 They provide additional details about people, places, and events from different eras that written records sometimes simply cannot portray.
 Thanks to the surviving images, the past feels more tangible and relatable.

 The Instagram account 'History in Black & White' is an excellent example of this.
-Trying its best to share historical pictures in their original form, the account allows us to take a look into everyday life and pivotal moments that otherwise wouldn't be available to us.
+Trying its best to share historical pictures in their original form, the account allows us to take a look at everyday life and pivotal moments that otherwise wouldn't be available to us.

 More info: Instagram